 What is the JPG (JPEG) format?

 JPEG (Joint Photographic Experts Group) is a lossy image format that was created in the late 80s.
 It’s the most popular image format on the web and has been around for more than 30 years.
+There are many tools available to convert a pdf to jpg format because of its popularity.

 It’s used in almost every scenario where an image is needed, which is why it has become the standard format for digital photography.
 Since JPEG is a lossy format, it trades quality for smaller file sizes, which gives us a faster experience when browsing the web.
 JPEG is a good choice when your priority is for a smaller file size and the image doesn’t need to look the same on all devices.